Partnership work as a catalyst for upskilling in key employment sectors

 Mike Brownsell is head of PARE and associate professor, and Kirstie Simpson is dean and associate professor, both at Chester Business School, University of Chester.

-Chester Business School is shortlisted for Business School of the Year at the Times Higher Education Awards 2024 #THEAwards.
+Chester Business School was named Business School of the Year at the Times Higher Education Awards 2024 #THEAwards.
 A full list of shortlisted candidates can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.